How’s Your Emotional Resilience? Learning to Cope with Intense ADHD Feelings

 Traumatic history can cause the body to expect and see trauma, even when it isn’t there.
 The result is an overreaction to a given situation.
 For adults with ADHD, part of building emotional resilience is in examining personal histories for unresolved traumas, and in assessing current stressors.

 The process is similar for children.
 Caregivers need to know if a child is dealing with an adverse situation, like bullying or feeling discouraged at school.
-On the other hand, many times, when parents are very stressed (by worrying over finances or other concerns), children pick up on this and become dysregulated in response.
+On the other hand, many times, when parents are very stressed (by worrying over finances or other concerns), children and teens pick up on this and become dysregulated in response.

 5. Develop Coping Strategies for Emotional Resilience